Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     deployment "cray-reds" successfully rolled out
     ```

-9.  **Skip if adding ncn-m001 and its BMC is connected to the site network** Wait for the NCN BMC to get discovered by HSM:
+9.  **Skip if adding ncn-m001:** Wait for the NCN BMC to get discovered by HSM:
     > If the BMC of ncn-m001 is connected to the site network, then we will be unable to discover the BMC as it is not connected via the HMN network.
     ```bash
     ncn-m# watch -n 0.2 "cray hsm inventory redfishEndpoints describe $BMC_XNAME --format json"